2nd Ring Road: Gates and the 2nd Ring Road

-Only Zhengyangmen is still standing today.
+Only Zhengyangmen (Qianmen) is still standing today.

 Road conditions

 Surface conditions

 After completion in the 1980s, the design of the 2nd Ring Road was sufficient for its traffic load.
 However, as utilization increased in the late 20th century, the road surface rapidly deteriorated.
 Prior to 2001, the road gave motorists an uncomfortable bumpy ride.
 Since the total resurfacing, driving on the road has been much more pleasant.
 Partial resurfacing work is ongoing.

 Central location

 Located in the heart of the city, the 2nd Ring Road is also a transportation bottleneck.
 Traffic jams are common, and it is hard to find immediate alternative routes as the 2nd Ring has few direct links to expressways.
 For cars and larger vehicles, there is no way to cross the 2nd Ring Road except at full junctions, or by making a U-turn under an overpass; pedestrians, cycles and motorcycles can make use of pedestrian overpasses.
 The speed limit is 80 km/h except for sharply turning sections such as between Xiaojie Bridge and Dongzhimen.
 Speed checks are very frequent and cameras are often operating, some of the locations of these are known, while some are hidden beneath bridges or behind screens.